zoeskan/MCB185/unit8-data.md

 ```

 The regular expression version isn't much different. `re.search()` takes two
 arguments, a _pattern_ and a string.
-In this case, the pattern is 'DKTGT' and
+In this case, the pattern is "DKTGT" and
 the string is the sequence.

 ```